EdisonLeeeee/EdisonLeeeee.github.io/source/_posts/Introduction.md

 ## About me

 I am currently a first-year Ph.D. student at Sun Yat-sen University (SYSU), where I am advised by Prof. [Liang Chen](https://chenliang.tech/).
 I received the master's degree from Sun Yat-sen University in 2021.
-My research interests are in the area of Graph Representation Learning.
-More specifically, I work on the area of graph neural networks including their theory foundations, adversarial robustness and applications.
+My research interests are in the area of Trustworthy Graph Learning.
+More specifically, I work on the area of graph neural networks including their theory foundations, reliability and applications.

 Email: lijt55 [@] mail2 [DOT] sysu [DOT] edu [DOT] cn